verrazzano/docs/content/en/docs/security/appsec/appsec.md

 ### Specify a non-root user in the container image

-Unless otherwise specified, all containers run as the root user (UID 0).
-Most do not require this level of access, and doing so is considered a security risk.

-It is recommended that the image build explicitly creates an unprivileged non-root user and group and then uses that with the `USER` instruction in the Dockerfile for the container.
+Unless otherwise specified, all containers run as the root user.
+It is recommended that each container image build explicitly creates an unprivileged non-root user and group and then uses that with the `USER` instruction in the Dockerfile for the container.

 To achieve this, modify the container's image build and use the `USER <UID>` instruction.
 For example,